 This was my first recording.
 Done very economically but with a result that still makes me happy.
 It sounds like me.
 No compression or splicing of the vocals.
 My mother loved to sing and her love of it was instilled in me.
 This was my homage to her.
 It is my mom on the cover with me.

 ON THE ROCKS 2013

 Theatre Passe Muraille in Toronto asked me to do something in their theatre.
 I bravely suggested I should write something.
 A year of my life went into this project.
 It was a very personal account of my life thus far.
-The songs are all original: some are collaborations with W. Joseph Matheson, some with Diane Leah, some by me alone.
+The songs are all original: some are collaborations with W. Joseph Matheson, some by me alone.
 I produced the show as well.
-It was a mountain to climb and I felt extremely gratified and vaporized to have done it.
-I owe much to Jen Shuber who dramaturge the piece and to Diane Leah who was half that show.
+It was a mountain to climb and I felt extremely gratified and valorized to have done it.
+I owe much to my dramaturge Jen Shuber and to Diane Leah who was half that show.

 COULD YOU WAIT?
 2006

 My husband, W. Joseph Matheson, wrote the script and lyrics to the original songs.
 Diane Leah and I collaborated with him on the music.
 It is a touching WWII love story.
 There are existing songs of the era.
 This show was in honour of Joe’s Dad who lied about his age to join the navy and came back to find that his fiancée had married someone else.
 This show gave him a happier ending…

 Benny Andersson called me one day to see if I would be free to do this concert.
 I did not have to hesitate.
 Some of the music in this show is simply stunning!
 It was a thrill to sing with that huge wonderful orchestra in the two most famous halls in the world: Carnegie Hall and Royal Albert Hall.

 LES MISÉRABLES 1991